 2) Key in on Details and Improve Crop Health

 All big problems start small.
-Part of your best gardening practices likely include paying close attention to changes in your plants.
+Part of your best gardening practices likely includes paying close attention to changes in your plants.
 You want to be aware of small crop problems so that you can improve plant care and remediate any damage.
 The closer and more detailed your examination, the likelier you are to diagnose a plant correctly and provide the remediation it needs.

-If you notice subtle changes in leaf coloration, such as yellow, red or orange stippling then your plants are likely suffering from mineral or vitamin deficiencies.
+If you notice subtle changes in leaf coloration, such as yellow, red, or orange stippling then your plants are likely suffering from mineral or vitamin deficiencies.
 The same is true if there is browning along leaf margins or failure for buds to fruit or open.
-LED grow room glasses allow you to examine leaves, foliage and buds in detail.
+LED grow room glasses allow you to examine leaves, foliage, and buds in detail.
 This is important because the same symptoms that appear as nutrient deficiencies might have other causes when inspected closely.